berthojoris/nextjs-test/.kilocode/rules/rules.md

 # AI Coding Guidelines for Next.js 15 Project

 This document outlines the rules and best practices to be followed when adding, modifying, or fixing bugs in this project.
-The project is built with the following stack:
+This project is built with the following stack:

 - **Framework**: Next.js v15
 - **Language**: TypeScript